AhmetCanArslan/AtasoftDataExtractor/README.md

 - Check console output for details on file processing, QR generation, Firebase sync status, and email sending results.

 ## Contribution
 This project is open source.
 Contributions are welcome via pull requests or by opening issues.
-Special thanks to [a0pia](https://github.com/a0pia) for their qr design.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.